-A range of constraints to women's equitable access to and control over economic and financial resources are identified in the different chapters of the the World Survey.
-These include legislative issues, lack of attention to gender equality in policy contexts, unequal access to markets, institutional constraints in terms of rules and procedures in critical bodies and processes, lack of sex-disaggregated data, and discriminatory sociocultural attitudes and practices.
+A range of constraints to women's equitable access to and control over economic and financial resources have been identified.
+These include legislative issues, lack of attention to gender equality in policy contexts, unequal access to markets, institutional constraints in terms of rules and procedures in critical bodies and processes, lack of sexdisaggregated data, and discriminatory socio-cultural attitudes and practices.
 Legislative issues range from the lack of legislation and/or discriminatory legislation to the lack of enforcement of existing gender-sensitive legislation and women's inadequate knowledge of their rights and entitlements.
 Institutional constraints identified include discriminatory rules and membership requirements in many of the user-groups established to promote greater community management of natural resources, such as water (including irrigation) and energy.
 It is important give increased attention to identifying the specific constraints women face in access to and control over essential resources in different contexts and to finding innovative ways to address them.

-The importance of gender-sensitive approaches in the design and implementation of programmes facilitating the distribution of resources, such as cash allowances, subsidies, conditional cash transfer programmes and work guarantee programmes - such as public works programmes, as well as pensions and health insurance, is highlighted in many of the chapters in the World Survey.
+The importance of gender-sensitive approaches in the design and implementation of programmes facilitating the distribution of resources, such as cash allowances, subsidies, conditional cash transfer programmes and work guarantee programmes - such as public works programmes, as well as pensions and health insurance, is highlighted in the World Survey.
 Without adequate gender analysis, well-intentioned programmes can reinforce conventional gender divisions of labour and gender stereotypes and reproduce gender inequalities.
 Even the types of training offered in programmes may neglect the real needs and priorities of women if they are not based on consultation with women.
 In some areas, women place high priority on training for men on the more equal sharing of unpaid work, and on violence against women which can be a significant constraint to women's economic empowerment.

-The theme of the World Survey is particularly relevant in the context of the current economic and financial crisis which can exacerbate the existing constraints and challenges women face in many parts of the world in relation to resources.
+Discussion of women's access to and control over resources is particularly relevant in the context of the current economic and financial crisis which can exacerbate the existing constraints and challenges women face in many parts of the world in relation to resources.
 The crisis can increase the risk of reduction in resource allocations to gender equality and women's empowerment - resources which were already insufficient for the implementation of commitments on gender equality before the crisis.
-As the World Survey notes, the manner in which countries respond to the crisis can lead to disproportionate impacts on women and girls.
+The manner in which countries respond to the crisis can lead to disproportionate impacts on women and girls.
 Evidence from earlier crises indicates that women also face significant unemployment.
+Here too pathbreaking work by the Economic and Social Commission for Asia and the Pacific in the context of previous crises in this region has provided important insights.
 Even if men's unemployment is higher, in many cases it is women who seek additional income, often in employment in the informal sector which is vulnerable, with poor working conditions and low pay.
 In addition, basic services are often reduced or become more expensive, significantly increasing women's unpaid work as they attempt to compensate for these services and ensure the wellbeing of their families.

-Stimulus packages designed in response to the crisis should provide investments in both physical and social infrastructure and in employment that benefits women as well as men and that takes both paid and unpaid work into account.
+Stimulus packages designed in response to the current economic and financial crisis should provide investments in both physical and social infrastructure and in employment that benefits women as well as men and that takes both paid and unpaid work into account.
 Adequate levels of funding for gender equality and the empowerment of women must be maintained.
-The World Survey also points out that attention to the resource challenges women face in agriculture in many countries is critical for effectively and systematically addressing the food and energy crises and the challenges of climate change, in both the short and long-term.
+Attention to the resource challenges women face in agriculture in many countries is also critical for effectively and systematically addressing the food and energy crises and the challenges of climate change, in both the short and long-term.